sambitmishra0628/PSP-GNM/README.md

 ```

 ### Prerequisites
 You will need access to a Linux machine (or a MacOS or Windows 10 with Windows Subsystem for Linux enabled).
-The specific instructions below work best in a Linux (Ubuntu 18.02/Ubuntu20.04) platform
+You will need to have conda installed.

 ### Installation